zhaoyunmuyu/TPC-BiGAT/README.md

 Three datasets are used in this paper.

-[^Twitter15 and Twitter16]: Jing Ma, Wei Gao, and Kam-Fai Wong.
+[Twitter15 and Twitter16]: Jing Ma, Wei Gao, and Kam-Fai Wong.
 Detect rumors in microblog posts using propagation structure via kernel learning.
 Association for Computational Linguistics, 2017.

-[^BEARD]: Fengzhu Zeng and Wei Gao.
+[BEARD]: Fengzhu Zeng and Wei Gao.
 Early Rumor Detection Using Neural Hawkes Process with a New Benchmark Dataset.
 In Proceedings of the 2022 Conference of the North American  Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 4105–4117, Seattle, United States, July 2022.
 Association for Computational Linguistics.

 ## Contribute